 Oral Language Task Cards

-I developed an Oral Language Task Card Bundle to help students practice academic vocabulary.
+I developed sets of task cards to help students practice academic vocabulary and other oral language skills.
+It is part of my Oral Language Task Card Bundle .
 In addition these task cards help them learn sentence structure (syntax) and social rules of conversation (pragmatics).
 To develop oral language skills I suggest having students work with a partner where one partner asks the question and the other partner responds.
 Partner one then replies either agreeing with the response of partner two or giving their own opinion and building on the first response.
 Working with a partner is a low stress way for students to practice academic vocabulary and increase their oral language skills.

 McCauley, J.K. & McCauley, D.S.
 (1992).
 Using choral reading to promote language learning for ESL students.
 The Reading Teacher, 45, 526-533.